-Deloitte LLP, Independent Registered Public Accounting Firm, is the auditor of Pan American and is independent of Pan American within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia and within the meaning of U.S. Securities Exchange Act of 1933, as amended, and the applicable rules and regulations thereunder adopted by the SEC and the Public Company Accounting Oversight Board (United States).
+Deloitte LLP, an independent registered public accounting firm, is the auditor of Pan American and is independent of Pan American within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia and within the meaning of the U.S. Securities Exchange Act of 1933, as amended, and the applicable rules and regulations thereunder adopted by the SEC and the Public Company Accounting Oversight Board (United States).

-The Qualified Persons as defined by NI 43-101 who have prepared or supervised the preparation of Pan American's mineral reserve and mineral resource estimates effective June 30, 2020, and who supervised the preparation of and approved the scientific and technical information disclosed in this AIF, as described under the heading "Scientific and Technical Information" on page 8.
+The Qualified Persons as defined by NI 43-101 who have prepared or supervised the preparation of Pan American's mineral reserve and mineral resource estimates effective June 30, 2021, and who supervised the preparation of and approved the scientific and technical information disclosed in this AIF, as described under the heading "Scientific and Technical Information" on page 7.

-Michael Steinmann, P. Geo., Martin Wafforn, P. Eng., Chris Emerson, FAusIMM, Pamela De Mark, P. Geo., Americo Delgado, P.Eng., Eric Kallio, P.Geo., Natasha Vaz, P.Eng., Kara Byrnes, P.Geo., Tim Williams, M.Sc., Carl Defilippi, M.Sc., Charles Muerhoff, B.Sc., Conrad Huss, P.Eng., Thomas Drielick, P.Eng., Daniel Roth, P.Eng., Paul Tietz, C.P.G., Matthew Blattman, P.Eng., Jack Caldwell, P.Eng., and M3 Engineering & Technology Corporation are the persons who have prepared or certified a statement, report, or valuation described in this AIF.
+Michael Steinmann, P. Geo., Martin Wafforn, P. Eng., Chris Emerson, FAusIMM, Americo Delgado, P.Eng., Alain Mainville, P.Geo., Eric Lachapelle, P.Eng., Dave Felsher, P.Eng., Tim Williams, M.Sc., Carl Defilippi, M.Sc., Charles Muerhoff, B.Sc., Conrad Huss, P.Eng., Thomas Drielick, P.Eng., Daniel Roth, P.Eng., Paul Tietz, C.P.G., Matthew Blattman, P.Eng., Jack Caldwell, P.Eng., and M3 Engineering & Technology Corporation are the persons who have prepared or certified a statement, report, or valuation described in this AIF.

 To the best of our knowledge, none of Messrs./Mmes.
-Steinmann, Wafforn, Emerson, De Mark, Delgado, Kallio, Vaz, Byrnes, Williams, Defilippi, Muerhoff, Tietz, Roth, Blattman, Drielick, Huss, Caldwell or M3 Engineering & Technology Corporation beneficially owns, directly or indirectly, 1% or more of any class of Pan American's outstanding securities.
+Steinmann, Wafforn, Emerson, Delgado, Mainville, Lachapelle, Felsher, Williams, Defilippi, Muerhoff, Tietz, Roth, Blattman, Drielick, Huss, Caldwell or M3 Engineering & Technology Corporation beneficially owns, directly or indirectly, 1% or more of any class of Pan American's outstanding securities.